zh1huang/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}

+### Launch and shut down

+#### Initial launch
+1. Download and save the latest JAR file in a desired file directory.
+2. Open up your terminal and navigate to where that directory is saved.
+3. Run `java -jar Duke.jar` to launch the program.
+4. A `data` folder containing `output.txt` is expected to appear.

+#### Subsequent launch
+1. Open up your terminal and navigate to where the directory in which the JAR file is saved under.
+2. Run `java -jar Duke.jar` to launch the program.
+3. Data will be automatically saved into the data file.

+#### Shut down
+1. To terminate the program, type `bye`.
+2. Data will be automatically saved into the data file.
+3. The data is expected to still be saved normally even if program crashes.

+### Adding an item

+### Deleting an item

+### Getting information of an item

+### Listing the items

+### Editing an item